lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 ## Key learning points

 - What's a JSON?
-How is it similar to the structure of a ruby hash?
+How is it similar to the structure of a Ruby hash?
 - How could you refactor your code to separate the responsibilities of each method?

 ## Further suggestions & resources